 Star Trek Movie Curse: Inverted.
 The odd-numbered Temeraire books tend to be better received because they focus on the Napoleonic Wars, with the even-numbered ones revolving around travel and world-building—interesting things to be sure, but nowhere near as exciting.
 (This is also not to say that the even-numbered books are worse, merely that they are less liked.)

 The Stations of the Canon: With the exception of the Battle of Dover, the first three books are basically the real Napoleonic Wars without especial alteration.
-But then the dragon plague sends things Off the Rails.
+The dragon plague sends things Off the Rails for a while, but it looks like Napoleon's invasion of Russia will go little better with dragons than it did in Real Life, albeit for different reasons.

 Switching P.O.V.: From Victory of Eagles onward, the point of view is split roughly half and half between Laurence and Temeraire.